-However, NBMUA is currently pursuing an expansion of the hydraulic capacity of their treatment plant, to which Guttenberg normally discharges.
-The plant expansion is designed to increase the hydraulic capacity of the plant from 8 to 10 MGD.
-Of the new capacity, the share available to Guttenberg is expected to be approximately 3.8-4.2 MGD, which is a significant increase over the existing 1.8 MGD setting at the regulator.
+However, NBMUA is currently pursuing an expansion of the hydraulic capacityvarious improvements of at their treatment plant, to which Guttenberg normally discharges.
+The plant expansion improvements is include a wet weather bypass system designed to increase the hydraulic capacity of the plant from 8 to 10 MGD.
+Of As a result of the new capacity, the share available to Guttenberg is expected to be approximately 3.8-increase to approximately 4.2 MGD, which is a significant increase over the existing 1.83.4 MGD setting at the regulator.